- 25-minute, $35 taxi from the beach in South Beach

 With exception of miscommunication with the porters, the service was consistently warm and prompt.

 Check-in went smoothly.
 But in order to get to the check-in desk, guests have to take an escalator (or an elevator, or the stairs) upstairs with all of their stuff.
 The porters opened the main entrance to the building for me, but didn't offer to help me with my luggage.
-Once inside the Westin proper, I was upgraded for free to a deluxe room (and they had no idea I was reviewing the hotel), and the receptionist explained emphatically, "If you needed anything at all, just call the front desk."
+Once inside the hotel proper, I was upgraded for free to a deluxe room (and they had no idea I was reviewing the hotel), and the receptionist explained emphatically, "If you needed anything at all, just call the front desk."
 Still no help with my bags though.

 However, later requests were very prompt.
 When I called for extra towels, they arrived in less than five minutes.
 Room service was at my door within 20 minutes.
 Afterward, the desk even followed up with a phone call to make sure my fruit bowl and pastries were satisfactory -- they were marginal, but the gesture was appreciated.